Find and book great restaurantsFind a Restaurant

-Tapas bar Barrafina’s second branch is set to launch in Covent Garden next January, boasting a larger dining space than the Soho original (pictured), with some bookable tables.
+Tapas bar Barrafina’s second branch launches in Covent Garden today, boasting a larger dining space than the Soho original, with some bookable tables.

 Ceviche’s owner, Martin Morales (pictured), has revealed that he is finalising plans for his second as-yet-unnamed London venture – and Shoreditch diners can expect much more than a carbon copy of the Soho original.